mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-<font size=3>**Q: On the Ascend platform, if an error "Ascend error occurred, error message:" is reported in the log and followed by an error code, such as "E40011", how to find the cause of the error code?**</font>
+## Q: On the Ascend platform, if an error "Ascend error occurred, error message:" is reported in the log and followed by an error code, such as "E40011", how to find the cause of the error code?

 A: When "Ascend error occurred, error message:" appears, it indicates that a module of Ascend CANN is abnormal and the error log is reported.